-Sunday the 8th we started with lunch at Tropical Chinese Dim Sum and then went to the Fairchild Tropical Garden for a nice walk around.
-They have a Chihuly exhibit as well as a permanent collection.
-I think the traveling exhibit was the one we have seen before in Dallas, but it was still nice to see it in a new setting.
+This 83-acre botanical garden is in Coral Gables.
+At the time of our visit, they had an amazing Chihuly exhibit as well as a permanent collection.
+I think the traveling exhibit was one we had seen before in Dallas, but it was still nice to see it in a new setting.

 In Miami Beach, once you get there, you can rent bikes from Deco Bike.
 They have bike racks with automatic payment machines.
 There are probably 50 racks all over Miami Beach.
 You can’t miss them, and it saved us a lot of walking.

 We walked along the beach for a while to enjoy the view (aka people-watching), then rented bikes to get to South Pointe Park to watch the boats coming in and out and enjoy the sunset.